-3.4.
-Framework architecture and implementation
+3.13 Framework Architecture and Implementation

 Storage groups are defined within the MAPFS system.
 MAPFS is based on a clientserver architecture using general purpose servers, providing all the MAPFS management tasks as specialized clients.
-In the first prototype, we use network file system (NFS) server.
-NFS [11] has been ported to different operating systems and machine platforms and is widely used by many servers worldwide.
-Data are distributed through the servers belonging to a storage group, using a stripe unit.
+In the first prototype, we use Network File System (NFS) server.
+NFS [12] has been ported to different operating systems and machine platforms and is widely used by many servers worldwide.
+Data is distributed through the servers belonging to a storage group, using a stripe unit.

-On the client side, it is necessary to install a MAPFS client, which provides a parallel I/O interface to the servers, through the use of MPI [10,6] and the master-slave paradigm [2].
+On the client-side, it is necessary to install a MAPFS client, which provides a parallel I/O interface to the servers, through the use of MPI[11], [7] and the master-slave paradigm [2].
 MPI has been chosen for the following reasons:

-- MPI is an standard message-passing interface, which allows different processes to communicate among them by means of messages. - (2) Message-passing paradigm is useful for synchronizing processes. - (3) MPI is widely used in clusters of workstations. - (4) It provides a suitable framework for parallel applications and dynamic management of processes. - (5) Finally, MPI provides operations for modifying the communication topologies.
+- 1. MPI is an standard message-passing interface, which allows different processes to communicate among them by means of messages. - 2.
+Message-passing paradigm is useful for synchronizing processes. - 3.
+MPI is widely used in clusters of workstations. - 4.
+It provides a suitable framework for parallel applications and dynamic management of processes. - 5.
+Finally, MPI provides operations for modifying the communication topologies.

-As repository to manage storage groups, a group database is used.
-Such a database stores information about the groups, their properties and their composition.
+As a repository to manage storage groups, a groups database is used.
+Such database stores information about the groups, their properties and their composition.

 Furthermore, a graphical interface has been implemented with the aim of increasing the interaction between the user and the storage system.
-Fig. 6 shows the implemented interface.
+Figure 4 shows the implemented interface.